genossen/peoples-permacomputer/README.md

 memory of electronic digital computing into the future.

-It is hoped that, should the project succeed, humanity will be able to be saved from the gruelling tedium of many forms of onerous economic work.
+It is hoped that, should the project succeed, humanity will be able to be saved from the grueling tedium of many forms of onerous economic work.
 Without a computer, these necessary social roles would involve either great effort, or be personally unfulfilling or degrading;
 shameful.